Non-signaling Assisted Capacity of a Classical Channel with Causal CSIT: NS-assisted coding with causal CSIT

 \item The marginal probability $\mZ^{\NS,\ca}(\widehat{w}\mid w,s^n,y^n)$ is invariant under changes of $(w, s^n)$.

 \item For $i\in [n-1]$, the marginal probability $\mZ^{\NS, \ca}(x^i, \widehat{w} \mid w, s^n, y^n)$ is invariant under changes of $s_{i+1}^n$.

 \end{enumerate} Condition \textit{C1} says that using the box only, the transmitter should not infer any information about the input at the receiver, i.e., $Y^n$.
 Condition \textit{C2} says that using the box only (without the channel), the receiver should not infer any information about the input at the transmitter, i.e., $(W,S^n)$.
 Condition \textit{C3} says that, using the box only, the transmitter (up to the $i^{th}$ time slot), even if collaborating with the receiver, should not infer any information about the future inputs of the channel states, i.e., $S_{i+1}^n$.
 These $3$ conditions make sure that the box obeys the non-signaling and the causal CSIT assumptions.
-The probability of success associated with $\mZ^{\NS,\ca}$ is (cf. \cite{matthews2012linear, fawzi2024MAC, fawzi2024broadcast, Yao_Jafar_CSITTP}),